-- Only check the tyre pressure on cold tyres. - ➤ Tubeless tyres have been installed on the vehicle.
-Never install tubes in these tyres. - Read the instruction manual for the base vehicle.
+- > Only check the tyre pressure on cold tyres. - □ Tubeless tyres have been installed on the vehicle.
+Never install tubes in these tyres.

 - Depending on the base vehicle and model the vehicles are only equipped with tyre repair kit as standard. - ▷ In the case of a puncture, pull over to the side of the road.
 Make vehicle safe with a hazard warning triangle.
 Switch on the warning lights. - > Tyres on vehicles with tandem axles may wear faster. - ➤ Tyres must not be older than 6 years as the material will become brittle over time.
 The four-digit DOT number on the tyre flank indicates the date of manufacture.
 The first two digits designate the week, the last two digits the year of manufacture.